computational-linguistics-class/computational-linguistics-class.github.io/homework/nmt/nmt.md

 (Note: In Google Colab, your virtual machine is a Unix machine.
 To download a file from a URL, you can use `!wget`.
 To unzip a tar.gz file, you can use `!tar -xzf`.
 The exclamation point at the beginning of the commands tells the colab notebook that you want to run a Unix command instead of Python.)

 You should now have three files (train, dev, test), each of which contains both the English and Japanese sentences on the same line, separated by a tab.
-However, for each split, the libraries that we will use expect two files, one in each language, with one sentence per line. **Follow the code in the skeleton Notebook to convert the train file to en-train.txt, ja-train.txt; convert the devfile to en-dev.txt, ja-dev.txt; convert the test file to en-test.txt, ja-test.txt.**
+However, for each split, the libraries that we will use expect two files, one in each language, with one sentence per line. **Follow the code in the skeleton Notebook to convert the train file to `en-train.txt`, `ja-train.txt`; convert the dev file to `en-dev.txt`, `ja-dev.txt`; convert the test file to `en-test.txt`, `ja-test.txt`.**

 ### Byte-Pair Encoding